ZcashFoundation/zebra/book/src/user/shielded-scan.md

 "zxviews1q0duytgcqqqqpqre26wkl45gvwwwd706xw608hucmvfalr759ejwf7qshjf5r9aa7323zulvz6plhttp5mltqcgs9t039cx2d09mgq05ts63n8u35hyv6h9nc9ctqqtue2u7cer2mqegunuulq2luhq3ywjcz35yyljewa4mgkgjzyfwh6fr6jd0dzd44ghk0nxdv2hnv4j5nxfwv24rwdmgllhe0p8568sgqt9ckt02v2kxf5ahtql6s0ltjpkckw8gtymxtxuu9gcr0swvz" = 1
 ```

+Where the number `1` above is the birthday of the corresponding key:
+- birthday lower than the sapling activation height defaults to sapling activation height.
+- birthday greater or equal than sapling activation height will start scanning at provided height, improving scanner speed.

 ## Running Sapling Scanning

-Launch Zebra and wait.
+For full scanning results. launch Zebra and wait for 12-24 hours.
 Zebra needs to be synced up to at least the Sapling activation height to start scanning.
 If you have an already synced-up chain, the scanner will start looking for transactions for the provided keys from the start.

 ```bash
 zebrad